-The stock prices had a statistically significant negative impact in increasing bankruptcy probability in the binomial probit model.
-The stock prices are indicators that reflect the forward-looking market valuation of the banks.
+The relative stock valuation had a statistically significant negative impact in increasing bankruptcy probability in the binomial probit model.
+The stock valuation is an indicator that reflects the forward-looking market valuation of the banks.
 The result implies that a decline in the market valuation of the bank increased the borrower's bankruptcy probability.
-The stock prices are, however, statistically significant only for reconstruction purposes in the trinomial probit model.
+The stock valuation is, however, statistically significant only for reconstruction purposes in the trinomial probit model.

-Finally, failures of the main bank had a positive impact but the impact was not statistically significant.
-In the late 1990s and in the early 2000s, the credit guarantee system provided special business stabilization guarantees (safety net guarantees) to small and medium companies when correspondent financial institutions went bankrupt in Japan.
-The insignificant impacts may provide an indirect evidence that the credit guarantee system worked in the late 1990s and in the early 2000s.
-Defaults of parent companies and major trade partners, in contrast, had significant impacts in increasing bankruptcy risk for reconstruction purposes.
+Finally, failures of the main bank always had an expected positive impact, which was significant for reconstruction purposes in the trinomial model.
+However, the impact was statistically less significant in the binomial model.
+The impact may be less significant partly because the number of bank failures was very small in our sample.8 It may also reflect the fact that small firms could have financial support from the government when the government identified that their main banks failed in Japan.
+In the late 1990s and early 2000s, the credit guarantee system provided special business stabilization guarantees (safety net guarantees) to small and medium companies when correspondent financial institutions went bankrupt.
+The less-significant impacts may provide indirect evidence that the credit guarantee system mitigated the costs of bank failures in the late 1990s and early 2000s.
+Defaults of parent companies and major trade partners, in contrast, had significant impacts in increasing bankruptcy probability for reconstruction purposes.
 The impacts are particularly large for defaults of parent companies.
+This may reflect the fact that small firms might not have financial supports from the government even when their parent companied defaulted.